|

 And we went into the woods

-I mean I … I honestly don’t remember where we started
+I mean I … I honestly don’t remember where we started but

 At some point we had gotten into the woods like walking around and